kin14270476/higher-or-lower/documentation.md

 ###### Variable Naming and Location
 * All variables must have capital letter for the first letter.
 * Variable with mulitple words must have a capital letter for the first letter of each word.
-* Variable must be correctly spelt.
 * Each variable must be initiated at the top of document underneath modules.
-* Variable should be ordered by type of variable with int going at the top and then by when they occur in the code.
+* Variable should be ordered by type of variable alphabeticaly and then by when they occur in the code.
 ``` c++
 int PA; //PA means play again?
 int Lives;